dima666Sik/banking-system/README.md

 ## Preview, I hope you enjoy it 😊
 1. This project uses jdk 11, JDBC driver, MySQL, Swing;
+2. Project consists of 3 levels such as: ui, domain, dao;
-2. Folder called "out/artifacts" stores 2 jar`s files: 1 - use 8 jdk, 2 - use 11 jdk;
+3. Folder called "out/artifacts" stores 2 jar`s files: 1 - use 8 jdk, 2 - use 11 jdk;
-3. Project uses Swing interface;
+4. Project uses Swing interface;
-4. Project uses db mySql to store information.
+5. Project uses db mySql to store information.
-5. Project uses encryption sh256 for login and password user.
+6. Project uses encryption sh256 for login and password user.
-6. System can be extended.
+7. System can be extended.
+8. For testing the system uses JUnit4.
+9. System uses Log4j2.

 ## Features
 ☑️Sing in;